- Day 1 – October 19

 Our hope springs from the knowledge that just as this virus has been spreading throughout the world, so too has prayer and goodness been spreading because the power of prayer to You is infinite.
 Our union in prayer with Your Son, Jesus Christ, is our act of faith in You and Your goodness.
 We know You will send a flood of grace and consolation to those who suffer.

 God of Peace,

-Grant us peace in our households, where we are sheltering in place, some of us working remotely … often with children to entertain now that school is out; others without work, many looking for ways to spend our time, all of us adjusting to these new ways of life.
-Show us the beauty of each person in our households and guide us to love each other more and more.
-Help us to listen to each other attentively and speak words of kindness and encouragement to each other.
+Show us the beauty of each person in our families and households and guide us to love each other more and more each day.
+Help us to listen to each other attentively and to speak words of kindness and encouragement to each other.

 Protect marriages, dear Father.
 Even strong sacramental unions can be strained in these uncertain times and troubled relationships may flounder.
-Turn those marriages around, God … use this time of sheltering in place to bring couples closer together, to find You at their center, to recognize all that they love in each other by seeing the other through Your eyes.
+Turn those marriages around, God … use this time to bring couples closer together by keeping You at their center, seeing each other through Your eyes.

-And please protect our great nation, who professes, “In God We Trust.”
+Please protect our great nation, who professes, “In God we Trust.”
 Heal the divisions that threaten our unity.
 Guide us to focus on a universal goal: the common good.
 Steer us away from the path of tribalism, in which less powerful groups based on race, economic status, age, religion or health are marginalized by more powerful groups and denied the protection and services they need.

 God Who has a plan for each of us,